 Janice: No. I’m a pretty happy person.
 I always think quite positively, and I impart that positivity to my team as well.
 So not so much on the struggles ahead, but I do foresee, in the future, of course, sustainability.
 Business sustainability is one big key.
 How can a café sustain?
 There are so many new cafes in Singapore.
 How are they going to sustain after 10 years?

-You have rising rents; you have rising labor costs, and your percentage of profits are going to be less and less, as time goes on.
+You have rising rents; you have rising labour costs, and your percentage of profits are going to be less and less, as time goes on.
 So how do you think differently and break out of that area?
 I feel that that is one challenge for sure, across the country, across Asia.

 The New Savvy: What’s a typical day for you like?
 How do you spend your free time?

 Janice: I hardly get any free time, but I thoroughly enjoy what I do.
 Since I started the business, I have enjoyed every moment of my work.
-I feel that there is not one moment of dullness in what I do, because as you can see behind you, it’s a hanging chocolate yoyos.
+I feel that there is not one moment of dullness in what I do, because as you can see behind you, it’s a hanging chocolate yoyo.
 You know, we’re always dabbling with art, with food.
 There’s a lot of play.

 There’s a lot of discipline, yet a lot of the game in my factory here.
 So behind me, I believe, there are two paintings, and right now it’s chocolate and marshmallow.
 So again, you know there is a lot of areas where we’re constantly pushing the boundaries.
 Hence, there is no dull moment, and there is no typical day.
 Let’s just say every day is different.